minecraftforum/rules-archive/rules/minecraft_discussion/rules.markdown

 ## General Rules

 * Server threads and server advertisements are not allowed in this section.
-They will be deleted on sight and an infraction will be issued

 ## Recent Updates and Snapshots